 Access your Inbox from your dock 1.
 It brings all of a user's recent and unread notifications together in your dock list no matter where the notification is coming from.
 Notifications can be filtered down to "Unread only" with the click of a button if desired 2.

 Inbox offers 2 main benefits:

 Reading notifications in place - Inbox on a desktop computer allows messages to be read without leaving your current location.
 This allows you to continue working on one page without missing updates on another.
-To read a new comment using Inbox, simply open Inbox and hover over any red dot 2.
+To read a new comment using Inbox, simply open Inbox and hover over any red dot 1.
 A preview pane will appear.
 It will display the unread message along with any previous comments in the thread.

-Clearing many notifications quickly - along with a preview of a new comment, Inbox also displays other relevant information such as how long ago the comment was made, in which team, and on which page 3.
+Clearing many notifications quickly - along with a preview of a new comment, Inbox also displays other relevant information such as how long ago the comment was made, in which team, and on which page.
 This helps users quickly decide whether or not a notification can be marked as read without navigating to the full conversation.
 To mark a message as read using Inbox, simply open Inbox and click on any red dot.

-Mentioning files - files stored in a team's FILES section can be @mentioned on pages and in comments. @ mentioning these files automatically creates a link for easier navigation.
+Files stored in a team's FILES section can be @mentioned on pages and in comments. @ mentioning these files automatically creates a link for easier navigation.
 To @mention a file, simply type the @ symbol followed by the first few characters of the file name.
 You'll see it pop up in an auto-suggestion list.
 Select it to have Samepage create a link to the file for you.

 Sharing files on Samepage can be done in 3 ways.
 Each way has its own unique advantages.

 Direct messaging, group messaging, and team chats all support attachments in Samepage.
 This style is great for easily sharing small files that don't need to be accessed repeatedly.

 2. Team FILES section